Featured course units

 - Develop a critical understanding of the way theory influences humanitarian interventions, practices and outcomes.

-- Compare and contrast humanitarian practices in Rwanda and Uganda and draw lessons for future humanitarian efforts.
+- Compare and contrast humanitarian practices in Uganda and draw lessons for future humanitarian efforts.

 - Critically reflect on positionality, perspective, and reflexivity as a researcher.